Preventing crime through integration and collaboration

 Fighting financial crime, together

-Refinitiv’s collaboration with various organizations helps expand our knowledge base and add valuable insights into the most effective ways to fight organized criminal networks involved in green and financial crime.
+Refinitiv’s collaboration with various organisations helps expand our knowledge base and add valuable insights into the most effective ways to fight organised criminal networks involved in green and financial crime.

 Our new partnership with The Sentry